software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 14
 >
-> Implement a React frontend application to the `frontend/recommendationList` folder which lists the reading recommendation similarly as before.
+> Implement a React frontend application to the `frontend/recommendationList` directory which lists the reading recommendation similarly as before.
 Use the `fetch` function to fetch the recommendations from <http://localhost:8080/api/recommendations>.
-Take a look at the files in the `frontend/messageList` folder for examples.
+Take a look at the files in the `frontend/messageList` directory for examples.

 {: .important-title }